Jasper-Y/Parallel-algorithms/README.md

 If the project goes pretty well, we also plan to apply two of them on some applications, implement the code, and visualize by using OpenGL.

 We hope to see the tradeoff between code quality and speedup so the startup companies and the communities would be able to develop their own library with high parallelism performance, without need to find existing library with a lot of restricts.

+### Challenge

+The challenge lies in the fact that even the sequential implementation of suffix array construction is very complicated and difficult to do in O(n).
+The reason for this is that there are O(n) suffixes for a string leading to O(n^2) total space for all the suffixes.
+However, this does not mean the lower bound for this problem is O(n^2).
+Because the suffixes share information, we can cleverly create the suffix array in O(nlogn) and even O(n).

 Some of the specific algorithms we plan to implement are the following -